J&J Medical Connect

 • Ustekinumab received within 16 weeks of baseline.

-• Please note; a shorter washout duration for anti-TNF agents, ustekinumab or vedolizumab is acceptable if undetectable drug levels of the biologic can be demonstrated.
+• Please note that for GALAXI, a shorter washout duration for anti-TNF agents, ustekinumab or vedolizumab is acceptable if undetectable drug levels of the biologic can be demonstrated.

-• Patients were excluded if previously received a biologic agent targeting IL-12/23 or IL-23, including but not limited to briakinumab, brazikumab, guselkumab, mirikizumab, and risankizumab, EXCEPT:
+• Patients were excluded if previously received a biologic agent targeting interleukin (IL)-12/23 or IL-23, including but not limited to briakinumab, brazikumab, guselkumab, mirikizumab, and risankizumab,2,3 EXCEPT:

-• Patients who have had exposure to ustekinumab at its approved labeled dosage AND have met the required washout criterion AND have not demonstrated failure or intolerance to ustekinumab.
-These patients were not excluded from this protocol provided that other inclusion criteria have been satisfied and no other exclusion criteria are met.
+• Please note that for GALAXI, patients who have had exposure to ustekinumab at its approved labeled dosage AND have met the required washout criterion AND have not demonstrated failure or intolerance to ustekinumab.
+These patients were not excluded from this protocol provided that other inclusion criteria have been satisfied and no other exclusion criteria are met.2

 Clinical Data

 • As described above, during the GALAXI program, patients with prior inadequate response or intolerance to ustekinumab were excluded.
-However, during the phase 2b study (GALAXI 1) LTE (weeks 52-80), patients treated with ustekinumab who lost response were eligible to switch directly from ustekinumab 90 mg SC q8w to TREMFYA 200 mg SC q4w without TREMFYA IV induction.
+However, during the phase 2b study (GALAXI 1) LTE (weeks 52-80) and phase 3 studies (GALAXI 2&3) LTE, patients in the ustekinumab arm who lost response were eligible to switch directly from ustekinumab 90 mg SC q8w to TREMFYA 200 mg SC q4w without TREMFYA IV induction.1,4

 • An inadequate response was defined as not in clinical response (≥100-point reduction in Crohn’s Disease Activity Index [CDAI] score from baseline or CDAI <150) and CDAI ≥220.

-• A total of 17 patients treated with ustekinumab who lost response during the LTE were switched to TREMFYA 200 mg SC q4w maintenance
+• A total of 75 patients treated with ustekinumab who lost response during the LTE were switched to TREMFYA 200 mg SC q4w maintenance.
+Please note, the results are limited by small sample size and direct treatment adjustment to TREMFYA SC maintenance dosing without IV induction.4

-• Clinical response (≥100-point reduction from baseline in CDAI score or CDAI <150) and clinical remission (CDAI <150) were assessed 16 weeks after treatment adjustment.
+• Clinical response (≥100-point reduction from baseline in CDAI score or CDAI <150) and clinical remission (CDAI <150) were assessed 16 weeks after treatment adjustment.1,4

-• Endoscopic response and endoscopic remission were assessed at LTE Weeks 96 and 144 (approximately 1 and 2 years after treatment adjustment, respectively):
+• Endoscopic response and endoscopic remission were assessed at LTE Weeks 96 and 144 (approximately 1 and 2 years after treatment adjustment, respectively):1,4

 • Endoscopic response: ≥50% improvement from baseline in the Simple Endoscopic Score for Crohn's Disease (SES-CD) or SES-CD ≤2.